noa10/mataresit/AI_ENHANCEMENT_PLAN.md

       "alternativeValue": "Wal-Mart"
     }
   ],
-  "modelUsed": "gemini-1.5-pro"
+  "modelUsed": "gemini-2.0-flash-lite"
 }
 ```

 ## User Experience Considerations

-1. ✅ **Default Selection**: Using "OCR + AI" with Gemini 1.5 Flash for a balance of speed and accuracy.
+1. ✅ **Default Selection**: Using "OCR + AI" with Gemini 2.0 Flash Lite as the new default model for speed and capability.
 2. ✅ **Clear Descriptions**: Added tooltips explaining "OCR + AI" vs. "AI Vision" and the benefits of comparison.
 3. ✅ **Visual Feedback**: Processing status is displayed with appropriate indicators and progress tracking.
 4. ✅ **Performance Expectations**: Users are notified that enabling comparison may increase processing time.